talkable/talkable-docs/README.md

 ### Sections

 Section headings are very flexible in reST.
-We use the following convention in the Curebit documentation:
+We use the following convention in the Talkable documentation:

 * `#` for module headings
 * `=` for sections